mclarkson/obdi-aws-p2ec2/README.md

 # What is it?

 No entry is made in the sidebar for this plugin since this plugin is accessed from other compatible plugins.
-For example, when this plugin is installed the obdi-rsyncbackup plugin will show a 'Create Amazon EC2 Instance' button in the file viewer when it thinks it has found a root filesystem.
+For example, when this plugin is installed, the obdi-rsyncbackup plugin will show a 'Create Amazon EC2 Instance' button in the file viewer when it thinks it has found a root filesystem.
 Pressing the button will take the user to this plugin.